dlops-io/data-labeling/README.md

 ```

 ### Version Data using DVC
-In this tep we will start tracking the dataset using DVC
+In this step we will start tracking the dataset using DVC

 #### Initialize Data Registry
 In this step we create a data registry using DVC